-- It is strongly recommended that the same person administer the MMSE at all appropriate visits - ➡ If the Participant is unable to perform any item, the item should be scored as "Incorrect" - Following a polite and friendly introduction to the Participant, begin the MMSE by asking, "Do you have any trouble with memory?"
-Regardless of his or her answer, say, "May I ask you some questions about your memory?"
-These two questions are not scored; however, they serve to orient the Participant to the nature of the examination.
-This conversation also can assess the person's hearing, alertness, attention, and responsiveness - Prior to administration, ensure that eyeglasses (if needed) are being worn and hearing aid (if needed) are adjusted appropriately - If the Participant is anxious, it may be helpful to periodically say, "you're doing fine" - Since visits are annually, there is less of a concern for a learning effect.
-Therefore, MMSE Word List 2 (ball, flag, tree) will be used at each annual In-Clinic Visit.
-If there is a concern for a learning effect, that alternate MMSE Word List (apple, penny, table) can be used; alternate word list can be ordered by completing the online ADNI3 supply order form.
+- It is strongly recommended that the same person administer the MMSE at all appropriate visits - If the Participant is unable to perform any item, the item should be scored as "Incorrect"

+- Prior to administration, ensure that eyeglasses (if needed) are being worn and hearing aid (if needed) are adjusted appropriately - If the Participant is anxious, it may be helpful to periodically say, "you're doing fine" - Since visits are annually, there is less of a concern for a learning effect.
+Therefore, MMSE Word List 2 will be used at each annual In-Clinic Visit.
+If there is a concern for a learning effect, that alternate MMSE Word List ( ) can be used; alternate word list can be ordered by completing the online ADNI3 supply order form.